← Finlynq

 Will Finlynq ever offer regulated investment advisory like Era's Thesis?

-No. Becoming an SEC-registered investment adviser is incompatible with the AGPL self-hostable design — the regulator wants a single accountable entity; the design wants none.
-Finlynq is the database; the user can hire whatever advisor they want against the data.
+No. Becoming an SEC-registered investment adviser just doesn't fit the AGPL self-hostable design.
+The regulator wants a single accountable entity, and the design wants none.
+Finlynq is the database, and you can hire whatever advisor you want to work against the data.

 Sources